Board of Directors

 Ann Bauer ~ Vice President

-A native Kansan, Ann recently retired from teaching.
-During her career of 40 years, she directed choirs and musicals in Missouri, Kansas, Arizona, South Dakota and Nebraska.
+A native Kansan, Ann has taught music for more than forty years throughout the Midwest.
+During her career, she directed choirs and musicals in Missouri, Kansas, Arizona, South Dakota and Nebraska.
 She is in demand as an accomplished accompanist, choral clinician, guest conductor and adjudicator in the Midwest.
-She concluded her career teaching and directing the music program at Kearney High School in Nebraska.
+She finished her career teaching and directing the music program at Kearney High School in Nebraska.
 She has traveled extensively throughout the world with her choirs.
-Her experience includes 49 years playing the organ and accompanying ensembles and soloists in countless churches.
+Her experience includes 50 years playing the organ and accompanying ensembles and soloists in countless churches.
 At the present time, she is the organist at Kearney First United Methodist Church.
 Ann holds degrees from Ft.
 Hays State University, Arizona State University and Kearney State College.
 Ann has also sung professionally with the Richard Dales Chorale.
 She is a member of American Choral Directors Association, Music Educators National Conference, National Teachers Organization, FUMC Worship Committee and the campaign chair for the Kearney Concert Association.
-Ann is currently enjoying time with her 14 grandchildren and 5 children.
-In her spare time, she works for Tour Resource Consultants, is a substitute teacher, volunteer worker, an avid gardener and supporter of her husband, David, in his many endeavors.
+Ann is currently enjoying time with her 16 grandchildren and 5 children.
+In her spare time, she works for Tour Resource Consultants, is a substitute teacher, volunteer worker, and avid gardener and supporter of her husband, David, in his many endeavors.

 Brian Botsford ~ Treasurer